 Bitumen occurs naturally where vegetation growth is in more quantity.
-It is formed from the remains of dead plants, insects, algae, and other organic matters present in nature.
+It is formed from the remains of dead plants, insects, algae, and other organic matter present in nature.

 Properties Of Bitumen

-2. Bitumen is usually found in solid and semi-solid forms respectively.
+- Bitumen is usually found in solid and semi-solid forms, respectively.

 Uses Of Bitumen

 1. Bitumen is primarily used for making the pavements of roads.
-The road pavement made up of bitumen is known as flexible pavement.
+Road pavement made up of bitumen is known as flexible pavement.

-2. Bitumen is an impermeable material preventing water to pass through it.
+2. Bitumen is an impermeable material preventing water from passing through it.
 So it is used to fill up the leaky joints in roofs of houses.

-3. It is used as a damp-proof course (DPC) in walls, basement, lining tanks, swimming pools, urinals, etc.
+3. It is used as a damp-proof course (DPC) in walls, basements, lining tanks, swimming pools, urinals, etc.

 4. It was earlier used as a sealing agent for boats and baskets.